-If there’s a form to fill out, make sure you do so and retain a copy for your records.
-If there isn’t a form to fill out, find a way to self-record the injury by writing down the following:
+If there’s a form to fill out, make sure you do so, and retain a copy for your records.
+If there isn’t a form to fill out, you should self-record the injury by writing down the following:

-This can make it easier to prove that your injuries were caused by an accident at work as opposed to at home or anywhere else.
+This can make it easier to prove that your injuries were caused by an accident at work, as opposed to at home or anywhere else.
 Furthermore, choosing to wait to tell your employer about the accident may make it appear as if your injuries aren’t as severe as you claim.

 Finally, failing to report the accident right away can make it harder to remember key details about what happened.
 This could be used against you during the workers’ compensation claim process or during a personal injury lawsuit.

 If, for whatever reason, you’re unable to report the injury right away, don’t assume that you’re barred from bringing a claim.